hackerb9/tokenize/README.md

-To run this on a Model 100, download [GOTO10.BA](https://github.com/hackerb9/tokenize/raw/main/degenerate/GOTO10.BA) which was created using tandy-tokenizer.
+To run this on a Model 100, download [GOTO10.BA](https://github.com/hackerb9/tokenize/raw/main/degenerate/GOTO10.BA) which was created using m100-tokenizer.

 </details>

 takes care of automatically: sort line numbers and keep only the last line of any duplicates.
-This should be typically be used on any source code, hackerb9's tandy-tokenize is able to generate tokenizations of degenerate BASIC programs.
+This should be typically be used on any source code, hackerb9's m100-tokenize is able to generate tokenizations of degenerate BASIC programs.